-Have you or someone you love been injured while on the property of another individual or organization?
+Have you or someone that love been injured while on the property of another individual or organization?

 The Windsor premises liability lawyers at Greg Monforton and Partners defend the rights of injury victims who have suffered because of another’s negligence.
 We believe Canadian citizens should expect minimum safety standards to be met in both public and private settings.
 If a property owner’s negligence has caused you to sustain an injury, our lawyers may be able to help you pursue compensation and justice.